 For those who aren’t natural writers, it can seem like a chore to sit down and put words on the screen.
 Try spending just five or ten minutes each evening writing about something that interests you.
 Don’t be afraid to experiment with your use of language: no-one needs to see this except you.

 Step Two: Read It Aloud

-When you read aloud, you’re also much more likely to notice convoluted, overlong sentences – they’ll be the ones where you run out of breath!
+When you read aloud, you’re also much more likely to notice convoluted and really long sentences.
+They’ll be the ones where you run out of breath!

 Step Three: Get Feedback

 When you have an important piece of writing that needs to be right, don’t be afraid to ask for feedback.
-That could be as informal as asking a colleague or friend to read it over – ask them to let you know if it was confusing at all, or whether any of the sentences were hard to follow.
+That could be as informal as asking a colleague or friend to read it over.
+Ask them if it was confusing at all or whether any of the sentences were hard to follow.
 It’s also worth asking them to look out for “clunky” words that just don’t sound right.